 If you store a lot of firewood in your garage you will inevitably bring in a couple of bugs as well.
-Now you might think that spraying it with a pesticide is a good idea, the truth is that this is an extremely bad idea.
+Now you might think that spraying it with a pesticide is a good idea, but the truth is that this is an extremely bad idea.
 Pesticides contain dangerous chemicals that will evaporate when you start burning the firewood and you will inhale some of the vapors from the pesticides.
 Even environmentally friendly pesticides are not ideal as the same thing will happen although with less dangerous chemicals.

 If you have a couple of bugs in your firewood then use bug traps instead of chemicals.
 If you have rodents living between your firewood then use traps to catch them, this way you avoid accidentally burning rodent poisons.
 Termites can be extremely hard to get rid of, so make sure that the firewood which you bring in your garage doesn’t have any termites living in it.
 In case you have termites in your firewood then check out my recent article Termites in firewood ( How to get rid of them? ).

 Ideally, you should stack the firewood no taller than 3-5 feet high, any higher than that could be potentially dangerous.
-If you have small children then you should stack the firewood no higher than 3 feet, even if your children are well behaved they might still injure themselves if the stack is too tall.
+If you have small children then you should stack the firewood no higher than 3 feet, even if your children are well-behaved they might still injure themselves if the stack is too tall.
 Your main goal with stacking firewood is to stack as much of them as you can in as a small place as possible.

 If you have uneven sizes of firewood then make sure to place the largest pieces of wood at the bottom of the stack, if you place them on top of the stack then it might tip over as the weight is not evenly distributed.
 In addition to this leave a couple of inches between the wall and the firewood, this way air can circulate without any problem.

 7. Fire Safety